For more details about our research, please visit the lab website.

-Recent representative papers highlight our work in understanding viral gene regulation during cancer.
+Recent papers highlight our work in understanding viral gene regulation during cancer.

 Moquin SA, Thomas S, Whalen S, Warburton A, Fernandez SG, McBride AA, Pollard KS, Miranda JL.
 The Epstein-Barr virus episome maneuvers between nuclear chromatin compartments during reactivation.
 Journal of Virology.
 2018;92(3):e01413-17.

 He A, Miranda JL.
 JQ1 reduces Epstein–Barr virus-associated lymphoproliferative disease in mice without sustained oncogene repression.
 Leukemia & Lymphoma.
 2018;59(5):1248-51.